-Tick all that apply
+Tic k all that apply

 Goods innovations Service innovations

 Your enterprise by itself

-Your enterprise together with other enterprises or institutions
+Your enterprise together with other enterprises or organisations

-Your enterprise by adapting or modifying goods or services originally developed by other enterprises or institutions
+Your enterprise by adapting or modifying goods or services originally developed by other enterprises or organisations

-Other enterprises or institutions
+Other enterprises or organisations

-: Include independent enterprises plus other parts of your enterprise group (subsidiaries, sister enterprises, head office, etc.).
-Institutions include universities, research institutes, non-profits, etc.
+\: Include independent enterprises plus other parts of your enterprise group (subsidiaries, sister enterprises, head office, etc).
+Organisations include universities, research institutes, non-profits, etc.

-2.3 Were any of your product innovations (goods or services) during the three years 2010 to 2012:
+2.3 Were any of your product innovations (goods or services) during the three years 2014 to 2016:

 Yes No New to your market?
-Your enterprise introduced a new or significantly improved product onto your market before your competitors (it may have already been available in other markets) Only new to your firm?
+Your enterprise introduced a new or significantly improved product onto your market before your competitors (it may have already been available in other markets) Only new to your enterprise?
 Your enterprise introduced a new or significantly improved product that was already available from your competitors in your market

-Using the definitions above, please give the percentage of your total turnover1 in 2012 from:
+2.4 Using the definitions above, please give the percent of your total turnover in 2016 from:

-New or significantly improved products introduced during the three years 2010 to 2012 that were new to your market

-New or significantly improved products introduced during the three years 2010 to 2012 that were only new to your firm
+New or significantly improved products introduced during the three years 2014 to 2016 that were new to your market New or significantly improved products introduced during the three years 2014 to 2016 that were only new to your enterprise

-Products that were unchanged or only marginally modified during the three years 2010 to 2012 (include the resale of new products purchased from other enterprises)
+Products that were unchanged or only marginally modified during the three years 2014 to 2016 (include the resale of new products purchased from other enterprises)

-Total turnover in 2012
+Total turnover in 2016

-2.4 To the best of your knowledge, were any of your product innovations during the three years 2010 to 2012:
+2.5 To the best of your knowledge, were any of your product innovations during the three years 2014 to 2016: